wincsw/ENGG1340-Project-Group-188/README.md

       Resources you may obtain:
    - **Food**: increase your HP value
    - **Water**: increase your hydration value
-   - **Mecidines**: heal you if you are suffering with diseases and increase your health or mentality value
+   - **Medicines**: heal you if you are suffering with diseases and increase your health or mentality value
    - **Weapons**: you can use them to protect yourself if you involve in some special events
    - And some **Mystery** items
  - After finding the resources, the resources will be saved in the Item Pack, you can use them immediately, or you can straightly pass to the next day and use them later